 Site visits are a specific requirement of the Audit and both day time and night time visits are usually required in the later Audit stages.

-One of our Road Safety Auditors holds the Road Safety Audit, Highways Agency Approval Certificate of Competency, we are therefore able to carry out Road Safety Audits on the Trunk Road Network that comply fully with the detailed requirements of the Design Manual for Roads and Bridges HD 19/03 and IAV 152/11.
+One of our Road Safety Auditors holds the Road Safety Audit, National Highways Approval Certificate of Competency, we are therefore able to carry out Road Safety Audits on the Trunk Road Network that comply fully with the detailed requirements of the Design Manual for Roads and Bridges HD 19/03 and IAV 152/11.

 Further information on Road Safety Audits can be found at our dedicated Road Safety Audit Website.